aiidateam/aiida-core/docs/source/workflow/index.rst

   >> verdi workflow list

-  This will list all the running workflows, showing the status of each step and each calculation (and, when present, each sub-workflow - see below).
+  This will list all the running workflows, showing the state of each step and each calculation (and, when present, each sub-workflow - see below).
 It is the fastest way to have a snapshot of what your AiiDA workflow daemon is working on.
 An example output